actions-tools/yaml-outputs/README.md

 Default: '__'

+### `exportEnvVariables`

+It controls whether outputs are exported as environment variables or not.
+Default: true.

 ## Outputs 📜
 This action generates one output parameter for each key in the flattened YAML file.
 The name of each output parameter is the concatenation of the flattened key and the separator.